rhythm244/rhythm244.github.io/README.md

   - [Why Python ?](#why-python-)
 -->

-  **This Guide is provide for preflight/postflight planing in avation and other topics**
+  **This Guide is provide for preflight/postflight planning in aviation and other topics**

 🎉 Thank you for commimg ! 🎉